JavaSaBr/jmonkeybuilder/README.md

 ## [Video about this editor.](https://www.youtube.com/watch?v=hgmujIUlyH8&feature=youtu.be) ##

 ## ver.
+0.6.7 ##
+* -Fixed the preview of TGA textures.
+* -Changed the cache of preview of texture.
+* -Added the player of animation in the ModelEditor.

+## ver.
 0.6.6 ##
 * -Changed the size of batch of light pass to 5.
 * -Updated the JME to 3.1.alpha4.